KarolinaKotlarz/rover_agenda/README.md

 No longer do you have to have several different apps to keep track of everything; with Rover Agenda, you can be sure to keep track of everything in your busy high school experience.

+## Features
+    - Custom Schedule
+    - Weekly Lunch Menu
+    - Teachers List
+    - Built-in Email Form
+    - Extracurricular Information
+    - School Calendar

-## Installation
+## Build Instructions

-To run the app, make sure that you have the latest versions of Android Studio, Dart, and Flutterinstalled.
+To run the app, make sure that you have the latest versions of Android Studio, Dart, and Flutter installed.
 Open up the project file within Android studio and choose the device you would like to run the app on.
 Click on the Run button, and the app will run.